RafalWilinski/blog/src/content/post/generating-jsons-with-llm-beyond-basics/index.md

 - Provide `descriptions` for each field.
 Think of them as mini prompts for each field.
 - Provide `reasoning` for fields that require computings, decision making or computing a value based on other fields.
 Think of it as mini ["Chain of Thought"](https://www.promptingguide.ai/techniques/cot) approach for each field.
 [Studies have shown](https://arxiv.org/abs/2201.11903) that providing reasoning can improve the accuracy of the output. (todo: something something about attention mechanism)
 - Not all JSONSchema are supported by the strict mode!
 Solution to this is: create as detailed schema as possible.
 Pass dumbed down version of the schema with only supported properties to the LLM.
 Validate the output against the full schema using e.g. Zod.
-Get the validation errors and pass them to the LLM along with the output and ask it to fix the errors.
+Get the validation errors and pass them to the LLM along with the output and ask it to fix the errors. (todo: provide an example)

 **Cost:** Increased input tokens usage